Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ![SetupArtistPorpoise4](/administration/images/SetupArtistPorpoise4.PNG)

 ## Check the Web Access
-Your new porpoise service should be visible on the web right now.
+Your new porPOIse service should be visible on the web right now.
 In a web browser, enter the url.

 https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/